 The Jane & Keeler Families

 Simon L. Jayne was born in 1872, a descendant of United Empire Loyalists who had come to Upper Canada almost a century before.
-His father, David Jayne, owned a farm at Lot 29 and 30 on the second concession.
-Although Simon signed his name as Jayne, the surname is shown as Jaynes on some documents.
-His relatives still living in this area now have the surname Jaynes.

 The Blaffer Family

 Robert Lee Blaffer of Houston, Texas, was a wealthy, influential man, who made his fortune in the oil business.

 Inside Ste.
 Anne’s